Skip to main content Scroll Top

 Kicheche Valley Naboisho

-Kicheche Valley Naboisho is an intimate, luxury tented camp located in acacia woodlands in a secluded valley in the heart of the exclusive Naboisho Conservancy bordering the Masai Mara Game Reserve.
+Kicheche Valley Naboisho is an intimate, luxury tented camp located in acacia woodlands in a secluded valley in the heart of the exclusive Naboisho Conservancy bordering the Masai Mara National Reserve.

 Rooms